rieck/harry/src/output/README.md

    corresponds to opening and initializing a file in matlab format.
 The function returns 1 on success and on 0 on failure.

-       `int output_xxx_write(float *m, int x, int y, int t);`
+       `int output_xxx_write(hmatrix_t *mat);`

    The function writes a matrix of similarity/dissimilarity values to the output.
-The dimensions of the matrix are given by the parameters `x` and `y`.
-If the flag `t` is non-zero, only the upper triangle of the matrix is provided (only useful for symmetric comparisons).
+See the definition of hmatrix_t in hmatrix.h for details on the content of the matrix structure.
 The function should return the number of written values.

        `void output_xxx_close();`